 If we were to guess [and we are], the new system will look very similar to the current eCO registration system offered by the Copyright Office for other copyright filings.
 One will register for an account and then go through a simple interview process before paying the amount due.
 If registering is anything other than incredibly simple, someone at the Copyright Office should be sent through the paddle line at a local fraternity.

-Did we mention $6 to file?
+Did we mention $6 to file in the new online DMCA agent registration system?
 That’s $134 off the old $140 registration fee.
 Or 95 percent off.
 95 percent!
 If only the same were true with Obamacare premiums.

 An additional benefit of the new system should be the instantaneous nature of the filings.
 With the old paper system, two months could pass before the Copyright Office processed an agent registration form and added the information to the online database.
 The new system is allegedly going to publish the agent information immediately upon payment.
 Ah, modern technology.